-In Vanuatu there are no regulated agency fees so agents are able to charge whatever they fee the market will allow.
+In Vanuatu there are no regulated agency fees so agents are able to charge whatever they feel the market will allow.

-Therefore, in Vanuatu there are agents feel that a lower fee is expectable, buy the same token there are agents often those with better success that will negotiate a more substantial percentage of the sale.
+Therefore, in Vanuatu there are agents that offer competitive rates, buy the same token there are agents often those with better success that will negotiate a more substantial percentage of the sale.

 In Port Vila agent’s fees can vary greatly.
 Unfortunately, there is a commonly held belief that all agents do the same job.
 Therefore, many people wrongly surmise that it’s smart to shop for the agent with the lowest fee.

 Nothing could be further from the truth.
 In fact, the opposite is true.